Quantum-Dynamics-Hub/VISTA/index.md

 All seminars are at **10 am - 11:30 am EDT

 * Oct.
 28, 2021   Michele Ceotto and Saikat Mukherjee
 * Nov.
-11, 2021   Neepa Maitra and TBD
+11, 2021   Neepa Maitra and Yorick Lassmann
 * Nov.
-25, 2021   Raphael Ribiero and TBD
+25, 2021   Raphael Ribiero and Davide Avagliano
 * Dec.
 9, 2021   Dmitry Shalashilin and Lipeng Chen